YOGA THERAPY TRAINING 800 HOURS 2021- 2023

-- Two well prepared Manuals of 350 and 100 pages for the 1st and the 2nd year respectively to refer to and to support you for years
+- You receive two well prepared Manuals of 400 and 150 pages for the 1st and the 2nd year respectively to refer to and to support you for years.

 - A well selected Reading list that will further empower you as a professional Yoga Therapist.